surachetkanun2543/API_Automate/README.md

-My First RESTful API Testcase and Automate test with Cy.
+RESTful API Testcase and Automate test with Cy.